wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/5-compare-upgrade-migration-considerations.md

 #### Side-by-side migration

 In a side-by-side migration, the source and destination computers are different.
-Side-by-side migrations are used when replacing a user’s device.
+Side-by-side migrations are used when replacing a user's device.
 You configure the target device with a fresh install of Windows using the organization's typical method of OS deployment.
 USMT is used to migrate the data and settings to a migration store or directly to the target device.
 This process applies to whether the target device is the same or a newer version of Windows.

 #### In-place Migration

 You can use an in-place migration to either upgrade to a new OS or refresh the existing OS.
 Previously, the migration method was the recommended method for upgrading a current device; however, this is no longer the case.
 As discussed earlier, Microsoft recommends using an in-place upgrade when upgrading the OS.
-However, organizations sometimes need to take a “fresh start” approach.
+However, organizations sometimes need to take a "fresh start" approach.
 Transitioning from unmanaged, excessive, non-standard OS configurations or efforts to clean up years of legacy applications and data may justify a reason to wipe-and-reload devices.
-For organizations that haven't yet moved to Windows 10, it’s an ideal time to review the deployment tools, methods, and new options available and decide whether an upgrade or migration is most effective.
+For organizations that haven't yet moved to Windows 10, it's an ideal time to review the deployment tools, methods, and new options available and decide whether an upgrade or migration is most effective.

 ### Upgrade vs. migration